When Your Inner Voice Turns Against You

 Part of self-forgiveness means releasing the role of “the one who could fix it.”

-That can feel like losing a part of yourself.
+That feels like losing a part of yourself.

-You don’t need to rush becoming someone new.
+You don’t need to rush to become someone new.

 Moving slowly is still moving.